-For over 30 years, our Experienced Domestic Relations Attorneys have helped mothers across northeast Ohio fight to protect their rights.
-We have the legal insight and resources needed to resolve your mother’s rights matter quickly and effectively.
-Our legal team will help you safeguard your parental rights as they relate to child custody, visitation, relocation, and adoption.
+For over 30 years, our Experienced family law Attorneys have helped mothers across northeast Ohio fight to protect their rights.
+We have the legal insight and resources to resolve your mother’s rights matter quickly and effectively.
+Our legal team will help you safeguard your parental rights regarding child custody, visitation, relocation, and adoption.
 With our experience in a wide array of family law matters, we can provide the skilled legal representation you need during any of the following:

 - Custody matters involving minor children during divorce, legal separation, or when the parents are unmarried

 - Determining parenting time for mothers and fathers

 - Obtaining a child support order once paternity is established